jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
+= 1.4.9 - 2012-12-13 =
+* New: Lithuanian translations courtesy of Jonas Gavelis
+* Tweak: Updated Ukranian translations courtesy of Anatolii Sakhnik
+* Tweak: Updated Brazilian translations courtesy of Raphael Suzuki
+* Tweak: Improved template loader for Child themes and Parent themes
+* Tweak: Remove Wordpress caching of shortcodes, improve compatibility with other caching plugins for Cart and Checkout
+* Tweak: PayPal basic will not display shipping address unless option in paypal gateway settings is enabled
+* Fix: Product Category pages no longer 404 error (not found)

 = 1.4.8 - 2012-12-03 =
 * Fix: Out of base state taxes are now correct with setting 'Catalog prices include tax'
 * Fix: Fatal error on product backorder emails